Amirhk-dev/Convolutional-Neural-Network-Approach-for-the-Automated-Identification-of-in-Cellulo-Crystals/README.md

 ---

-## Reference to the Mask R-CNN paper
+## Reference to the Mask R-CNN Paper
 ````
 @INPROCEEDINGS{8237584,
   author={He, Kaiming and Gkioxari, Georgia and Dollár, Piotr and Girshick, Ross},